Building an App#

 Kit SDK

-The Kit SDK is already shared between apps using the thin-package feature of Omniverse Launcher (downloaded from packman).
+The Kit SDK is already shared between apps using the thin-packaging feature.
 In the future, we can get to a point where you only need to publish a single Kit file to define an Omniverse App of any complexity.
 This goal guides and explains certain decisions described in the guide.

 Many repositories contain only extensions without publishing an app.
 However, all their dependencies should be downloaded at build time and version locked.